golang/vscode-go/docs/contributing.md

 1. Install the [vsce](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#vsce) tool for packaging extensions (`npm install -g vsce`).
 2. `cd` into your `vscode-go` directory.
-3. Install all dependencies by running `npm install`.
+3. Install all dependencies by running `npm ci`.
 4. Run `vsce package`.
 This will generate a file with a `.vsix` extension in your current directory.

     ```bash
     npm install -g vsce
     cd vscode-go
-    npm install
+    npm ci
     vsce package
     ```